 Our role as the Sync team here at Warner is all about matching the media our clients are working with to the perfect soundtrack from our artists.
 We work across industries like film, TV, and gaming, and also run our in-house publishing imprint, W Songs.

 Most of the clients we work with — film editors, directors and advertising professionals — tend to be very visual in their creative approach, so we wanted to design something that would translate their ideas into music in the most natural way possible for them.
 Using colour seemed like the perfect vehicle, as it’s a creative language that everyone can connect with.

 I’ve been interested in synaesthesia for a long time, and the Sync world is the perfect place to explore the relationship between what we see, what we hear, and what we feel.
 We were also really inspired by Brian Enos’ Oblique Strategies and the idea of adding a gamification element to creative decision making.

 The key inspiration behind the design was a combination of Peter Saville’s work with Factory Records, mixed with the world of Pantone.
 We wanted something simple, bold and clear.

 As we’re all finding in the digital age, the use of physical creative tools is becoming less and less common.
-We’re so used to doing everything at our desks and on our computers, so we hope Color Cues can be a fun alternative to scrolling through Spotify all afternoon.
+We’re so used to doing everything at our desks and on our computers, so we hope Colour Cues music cards can be a fun alternative to scrolling through Spotify all afternoon.

 The response so far has been overwhelming.
 It’s a great feeling to bring a fresh, creative approach to our peers who we respect so much and have them welcome Colour Cues with open eyes and ears.
-We love watching somebody empty the box for the first time and hearing them ‘oooh’.
-It’s a testament to our natural relationship with color, and the strength of our feelings towards different hues — it’s just that we rarely connect with them consciously.
+We love watching somebody empty the box for the first time and hearing their “oooh” when they see the playlist cards.
+It’s a testament to our natural relationship with colour, and the strength of our feelings towards different hues — it’s just that we rarely connect with them consciously.